Featured Offerings

 Sign Up For a Class

-One-time two-hour pottery “experiences”, seven-week classes, workshops, and private pottery parties.
+One-time two-hour pottery “experiences”, six-week classes, workshops, and private pottery parties.

 Volunteer opportunities